EtteGit/EnragedRabbitProject/README.md

 [![paypal](https://www.paypalobjects.com/en_US/FR/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?business=C9MG5LQSQRKN4&currency_code=EUR)

 There are 4 components so far :
  - **The Carrot Feeder** : this is the main unit.
 The Carrot Feeder allows to use a high number of different filaments (tested up to 9 channels so far) and feed them, one at a time, into the printer toolhead.
+The Carrot Feeder gear motion system (i.e. what is used to push and pull the filament) uses part of the Voron Design M4 extruder (namely the whole 80T wheel and part of the motor support//tensionning system).

   <img src="https://cdn.discordapp.com/attachments/500407802414628876/805813965933772850/20210201_155417.jpg" alt="Carrot Feeder" width="600"/><img src="https://cdn.discordapp.com/attachments/500407802414628876/805813967435595776/20210201_155457.jpg" alt="Carrot Feeder 2" width="600"/>